nprapps/nprapps.github.com/_posts/2017-09-20-spring-2018-photo-internship.markdown

 ## What you will be doing

-* **Editing:** You’ll be working closely with the Visuals Team’s photo editors (Ariel and Emily) on fast-paced deadlines -- we’re talking anywhere from 15 minutes to publication, to short-term projects that are a week out.
+* **Editing:** You’ll be working closely with the Visuals Team’s photo editors (Nicole and Emily) on fast-paced deadlines -- we’re talking anywhere from 15 minutes to publication, to short-term projects that are a week out.
 You’ll dig into news coverage and photo research, learning how to communicate about what makes a good image across a range of news topics, including international, national, technology, arts and more.

 * **Photography:** Depending on the news cycle, there may be opportunities to photograph DC-area assignments.
 This can mean you’d have one or two shoots in a week, or maybe just a couple shoots in a month.
 You’ll work closely with a radio or web reporter while out in the field, and a photo editor will go through your work and provide feedback for each assignment.
 There will also be a chance to work on portraiture and still lifes in our studio.